 By increasing transparency and allowing members to self-determine the level of risk they are most comfortable with assuming, more flexible verification and claims pathways can be offered by Field to Market.
-As a result, Field to Market's role is focused on providing a common framework for measurement and engagement through a process-based standard rather than policing or validating member claims.
+As a result, Field to Market's role is focused on providing a common framework advancing continuous improvement through a process-based standard rather than policing or validating member claims.